vinceclifford/Huffman/README.md

 ``-B<int>`` This option runs the compression / decompression int many times on the same file and logs the (average) runtime.
 Default: B1 <br />
 `-o` With this flag the output file can be specified <br />
-`-b<int>`, `--batchsize<int>` Specifies how big the "batchsize" is.
+`-b<int>`, `--batchsize<int>` Specifies how big the `batchsize` is.
 In other words how many Bytes are read from memory at one time.
 Default set to 16384 Byte.
 Bigger batchsize results in less system calls and therefore improves performance drastically. <br />
 `-s<string>`, `--sort<string>` With this option the sorting algorithm can be chosen to compare runtimes between the algorithms.
 Valid inputs: radix_binary, radix_decimal, shell.
 Default: shell <br />
 `-v`, `--verbose` Verbose mode <br />
 `-d` Decompress Huffman file.
 If this flag is not set then the input file will be compressed.
 If this flag is set then the input file will be interpreted as a Huffman file and will be decoded <br />